 If the sound of a slammed oven door isn’t involved in your ditty of choice, you may instead want to add some electronics to that sweet, sweet harmony maker, just like Floyd.

 Trusting in the melodic possibilities of incorporating a Raspberry Pi 3B+ and various sensory components into a humble door, Floyd created The Doors Door, a musical door that plays… well, I’m sure you can guess.

 If you want to build your own, you can practice some sophisticated ‘copy and paste’ programming after downloading the code.
 And for links to all the kit you need, check out the description of the video over on YouTube.
 While you’re there, be sure to give the video a like, and subscribe to Floyd’s channel.

 And now, to get you pumped for the weekend, here’s Jim:

 recorded fall 1966 – lyrics: You know the day destroys the night Night divides the day Tried to run Tried to hide Break on through to the other side Break on through to the other side Break on through to the other side, yeah We chased our pleasures here Dug our treasures there But can you still recall The time we cried Break on through to the other side Break on through to the other side Yeah!

-The post Sync modular synths and electronic instruments with a DIY kit appeared first on Raspberry Pi.
+The post Playing The Doors with a door (and a Raspberry Pi) appeared first on Raspberry Pi.